Julcatan/School_District_Analysis/README.md

 ### How does replacing the ninth-grade scores affect the following:

   #### Math and reading scores by grade

+  The only change is that Thomas High 9th grade scores are not beeing counted.
+  We will look at the total average to see what the influence of this update was.

   ###### Reading after update:
   ![image](https://user-images.githubusercontent.com/91682586/141183817-965dbaaa-3e1c-4808-999e-35bb3a72c1d6.png)